overextended/overextended.github.io/docs/ox_lib/Interface/Client/context.md

 * options: `table` (`object` or `array`)
   * item: `key` (`string`) or `table` (`object`)
     * title?: `string`
-      * If not using keys then sets the title for the button.
+      * If not using keys then sets the title for the button; has markdown support.
     * disabled?: `boolean`
       * Grays out the button and makes it unclickable.
     * menu?: `string`